compilerla/compiler.la/_jobs/customer-success-account-manager.md

 - Willingness to learn and adapt to new productivity tools and applications (GitHub, ClickUp, Hubspot, etc.)
 - Experience working with or in proximity to government
 - Experience working as a consultant
-- Preference given to candidates located in California, specifically Los Angeles
+- Preference given to candidates located in Los Angeles
 - A love of public transit

 ## Education